image of Botosani Cyclop beans

 Brockton Horticultural

 Pole Dry.
 Used as a dry bean only.
-Introuduced to the seed trade by Aaron Low Seed Company in 1885.
+Introduced to the seed trade by Aaron Low Seed Company in 1885.
 He secured seed from a vendor in Brockton, Massachusetts.

 image of Brooten beans